-Premium processing will be offered in a two-phased approach during the FY 2020 cap season so USCIS can best manage the premium processing requests without fully suspending it as in previous years.
-The first phase will include FY 2020 cap-subject H-1B petitions requesting a change of status and the second phase will include all other FY 2020 cap-subject petitions.
+As USCIS has done in the past, premium processing service will resume in a two-phased approach so that USCIS can best manage premium processing requests.
+The first phase will include FY 2021 cap-subject H-1B petitions, including those eligible for the advanced degree exemption, requesting a change of status from F-1 nonimmigrant status.
+The second phase will include all other FY 2021 cap-subject H-1B petitions.

 Organizing Your H-1B Package

 Preferred order of documents at time of submission:

 - Form G-28 (if represented by an attorney or accredited representative)

 - Copy of the Registration Selection Notice for the Beneficiary Named in the Petition

 - Form I-129, Petition for a Nonimmigrant Worker

 - H Classification Supplement to Form I-129 and/or Free Trade Supplement (for H-1B1 Chile-Singapore petitions)